 The main reason behind this is that INTJ personalities are both private and incredibly rational.
 They find it very difficult to understand the complex social rituals that are considered part of the dating game, especially in Western societies.
 Things like flirting or small talk are unnatural to them; furthermore, INTJs (especially females) tend to see typical attraction tactics (such as feigning disinterest) as incredibly stupid and irrational.

 Ironically, INTJs are most likely to attract a partner when they stop looking for them; this is when their self-confidence starts shining again.
 There are few things that are more attractive than the unrelenting self-confidence that INTJs are known for.

 If you would like to learn more about the INTJ personality type and its traits, download the INTJ In-Depth Profile – a 70+ page guide covering a number of diverse topics.
 Otherwise, please keep reading:

 Augustus Caesar, Roman emperor

-Paul Krugman, a famous American economist
+Paul Krugman, famous American economist

 Rudy Giuliani, former New York mayor

-Donald Rumsfeld, U.S. Secretary of Defense
+Donald Rumsfeld, former U.S. Secretary of Defense

-Colin Powell, U.S. Secretary of State
+Colin Powell, former U.S. Secretary of State

 Richard Gere, actor